Hakimi's agent denies Inter offer as Dortmund loan star prepares for Real Madrid return | Goal.com

 Hakimi was in the Dortmund starting XI as the Bundesliga returned last week, with Lucien Favre's side smashing rivals Schalke 4-0 to keep themselves in the hunt for the title.

-Despite his impact with the German side, the 21-year-old right-back has previously expressed his desire to remain at Madrid.
+Despite his impact with the German side, Hakimi has previously expressed his desire to remain at Madrid.

 He did, however, leave the door open to a potential exit, revealing to Telefoot back in March: "If Madrid want me to go back, I'll go back.
 And if not, I'll have to write the next chapter at another great club."

-Hakimi added: "[Madrid head coach Zinedine] Zidane is the man who gave me my chance and the confidence to be able to play professional football.
+Hakimi added on the man making the squad decisions at the Santiago Bernabeu: "[Madrid head coach Zinedine] Zidane is the man who gave me my chance and the confidence to be able to play professional football.

 "I'm grateful to him for his faith in me and the way he has treated me.
 I'll always be grateful to him."